jbigot/ah5/README.md

 Ah5 (Asynchronous HDF5) is a library enabling the use of a dedicated thread to write HDF5 files in an asynchronous fashion.

+## Getting the source

+There is no release yet, you have to use git to get the source.
+To do so, use the --recursive option to clone in order to also download the BPP dependancy.
+If you have already cloned AH5 without the submodules, you can get them with
+    $ git submodule init
+    $ git submodule update

 ## Usage

 There are two ways you can use Ah5 from your project: